syncfusion-content/java-file-format-docs/java-file-formats/word-library/getting-started.md

 {% endtabs %}

-The following code example provides supporting class for the above code.
+The following code example provides the supporting class for the above code.
 {% tabs %}

 {% highlight JAVA %}